-Why Do Helikites Fly So Well?
+Why Do Helikite Aerostats Fly So Well?

 Helikites can fly to great heights in no wind and then catch any breezes that may exist at altitude.
 They can then use that breeze to fly many thousands of feet high with ease.

-The balloon used by Helikites is fat and rounded, this is essential to provide good helium lift (about twice that of a comparably sized blimp).
+The balloon used by Helikite aerostats is fat and rounded, which is essential to provide good helium lift (about twice that of a comparably sized blimp).
 It also ensures that changes in temperature affect the Helikite as little as possible.
-Most balloons shaped to fly like kites collapse when they hit cold air due to the shrinkage of the gas inside and consequent loss of pressure needed to retain their shape.
+Most balloons that are shaped to fly like kites collapse when they hit cold air due to the shrinkage of the gas inside and consequent loss of pressure needed to retain their shape.

 Harnessing both the pure, reliable lift of helium and the raw power of wind, the Helikite has unrivalled payload performance.
 Twice the load bearing ability of similar sized blimps.